Screened as part of 2024

 Zielona granica

-Directed by Agnieszka Holland Widescreen
+Directed by Agnieszka Holland Visions

 Brutal, enraging and heartrending, Polish writer-director Agnieszka Holland’s controversial take on the Polish-Belarusian border crisis serves as a startling call to arms in the face of a little-seen humanitarian crisis.